Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Lattice 2-algebra of 2-Chern-Simons theory

 Let $\mathbb{G}$ be a compact matrix Lie 2-group, in the sense that $G,\mathsf{H}$ are both compact matrix groups.
-We now put the Hopf categories $\mathscr{A}^0$ of 2-graph states and their 2-gauge transformations $\tilde{\cC}$ on them together.
-To do so, we first need a notion of "regularity" for the $\tilde{\cC}$-module structure of the 2-graph states.
+We now put the Hopf categories $\mathfrak{C}(\mathbb{G}^{\Gamma})$ of 2-graph operators and their 2-gauge transformations $\tilde{\cC}$ on them together.
+To do so, we first need a notion of "regularity" for the $\tilde{\cC}$-module structure of the 2-graph operators.

-Recall $\Lambda$ represents $\tilde{\cC}$ under a horizontal \textit{conjugation} on the 2-graph states $\mathscr{A}^0$.
-To make $\mathscr{A}^0$ into a regular representation, we need to describe how these 2-graph states $\phi$ transform under a horizontal {\it translation}.
-For this, the above Hopf structure will be used.